Present State And Future of E-Vehicles in India

 Batteries Issue

 The most important component of the electric vehicle is the battery.
-Lithium is not found in India & therefore India has to import raw material from the outside.
+Lithium is not found in India & therefore India has to import raw materials from the outside.
 It drives the cost of the batteries and the vehicles higher.
-Moreover, the Covid-19 has plagued the supply chain everywhere in the world.
+Moreover, Covid-19 has plagued the supply chain everywhere in the world.
 Therefore the effects are being felt in the growth of the e-vehicle sector in India.

 Lack Of Will And Innovation

 There have been some really good examples in the sector of e-vehicles where companies have taken up the challenge of building quality e-vehicles for consumers.
-The latest is the Ola that has presented forward quality scooters, however, if you look at the whole sector that includes 4 wheelers, 2 wheelers, and 3 wheelers, it doesn’t take long to figure out that most of the vehicle manufacturers do not want to risk too much and taking things slow.
+The latest is the Ola that has presented forward quality scooters, however, if you look at the whole sector that includes 4-wheelers, 2-wheelers, and 3-wheelers, it doesn’t take long to figure out that most of the vehicle manufacturers do not want to risk too much and taking things slow.

 How Does The Future Look with E-vehicles in India

-The current government has highlighted several times that they want to put India in the world of automobile sector as a leading automobile exporter.
+The current government has highlighted several times that they want to put India in the world of the automobile sector as a leading automobile exporter.
 The present Minister for Road Transport & Highways in the Government of India, Nitin Gadkari has said many times that the current government has concrete plans to promote Green Hydrogen from wastewater LNG, ethanol, electric vehicles, and flex engines.

-India has also committed to achieving the target of net-zero emission by 2070, therefore planning has to start now.
+India has also committed to achieving the target of net-zero emissions by 2070, therefore planning has to start now.
 The future of India looks good but not the brightest when it comes to the adoption of technology and pace of growth.
 It is possible, however, for the central government and state governments to realize the importance of electric vehicles.
 If it happens, circumstances will improve drastically.
 The dependence on petroleum should be reduced, and vehicle manufacturers can also play a role by investing more money, resources, and attention into the e-vehicle sector.

 Your email address will not be published.
 Required fields are marked *